ForkNetwork/StrictPHPUnit/README.md

 </rule>
 ```

-Please note that this sniff only ensures the trait and use statement is added.
+Please note that this sniff only ensures the trait and use statements are added.
 It does not sort or pay attention to the rest of your code style.
-Take a look at [SlevomatCodingStandard.Namespaces.AlphabeticallySortedUses](https://github.com/slevomat/coding-standard/blob/master/README.md#slevomatcodingstandardnamespacesalphabeticallysorteduses-) for example if you want your use statements sorted alphabetically.

 **Known limitations**
 The current implementation of the sniff doesn't support the following situations: